Agnieszka-21/yoga-mats/README.md

 - __Libre Franklin, weight 300__
 A sans-serif font, Libre Franklin is used for the Logo (h1) and any headings (h2, h3).
 The headings on pages Home and Choose your mat are uppercase to provide more variety since these pages are rich in text content.
 The headings on pages with significantly less text (Contact, Thank you, and 404) are lowercase to convey simplicity and accessibility, communicating an informal and inviting character of the site.

 - __Schibsted Grotesk, weight 400 and 700__
 Also a sans-serif font, Schibsted Grotesk is used for any regular and bold text that is not a heading.
 It is easily legible and complements Libre Franklin, conveying the same values of simplicity and accessibility.

 ### Imagery
-All images depict colourful yoga mats, either rolled up or being used for a yoga practice, making it easy for the user to understand the subject of the site at a glance.
+All images depict colourful yoga mats, either rolled up or being used by yoga practicioners, making it easy for the user to understand the subject of the site at a glance.

 ## Features